A BESIDE Quarantine Guide

 Routine is a source of security for everyone.
 Try to have a plan for your days with the kids at home.
 At the same time, forget your parenting guidebooks and high standards.
 This period will require more flexibility than usual.
 In difficult times, like the one we’re living through right now, make a list of your small parenting victories each day, even if it’s just a diaper change, a whole meal eaten, or a page of a storybook read without interruption.

-Check out the many parent groups that have formed on social media during the quarantine, where you can share ideas and stories during the lockdown.
+Check out the many parent groups that have formed on social media during the pandemic, where you can share ideas and stories.

 Here are five quick ideas for games you can play with the whole family: